usdot-fhwa-OPS/V2X-Hub/configuration/README.md

 ## Introduction
 This directory contains deployment and configuration instructions for deploying V2X-Hub on both ARM64(arm64) and x86(amd64) architectures.

+> [!NOTE]
+> Separate deployment files/configurations are no longer necessary for arm64 and x86 deployments.

 ### Deployment Instructions
 Once downloaded, navigate to the configuration directory:
 ```